Contact Us

 Temple of the Sun

 The temple of the sun is located in the religious sector in the Citadel of Machu Picchu.
 It is made of granite, inside is a natural cave that could have been a grave or mausoleum.
-There is a possibility that Pachacutec was buried here, he is the Inca Emperor that ordered the construction of Machu Picchu.
+It is possibile that Pachacutec was buried here, him being the most important Inca Emperor and he also ordered the construction of Machu Picchu.
 Its shape is circular, which is very unusual in Inca Construction.
 The Temple played a vital role in religious practices.
-It is said to have been a place of worship by paying tribute and making offerings to the sun.
 It was an astronomical observatory used to determine the arrival of the summer and winter solstice, as well as the change of seasons.
 In the center is an altar carved in rock for religious ceremonies.
 This sacred Temple of the Inca, is a holy place that radiates spiritual and divine energy.

 Temple of the Sun